xpxchxcx/SpeakEase/README.md

 ## Introduction

 SpeakEase helps users overcome their fear of public speaking using computer vision to detect body language and provide feedback.
-It's accessible, cost-effective, and eliminates need for physical mentors.
+It's accessible, cost-effective, and significantly reduces need for physical mentors.
 Improving public speaking skills, especially for those affected by glossophobia, SpeakEase empowers users to become confident speakers.

 ### How it Works